Compression-aware Training of Neural Networks using Frank-Wolfe

-For the pruning of convolutional filters, we follow the \emph{PFEC} approach of \citet{Li2016}: at the end of training we sort the filters of each convolutional layer by their $L_1$-norm and remove the smallest ones until the desired level of compression is met. \cref{fig:filterpruning} compares the proposed group-$k$-support norm constraint approach against the natural baseline of SGD with a group penalty \citep{Alvarez2016}, details as well as exact grids used can be found in the appendix.
-All lines correspond to the tradeoff curves when selecting the configuration that performs best on-average among all sparsities at stake.
-Although not depicted here, these curves closely match the ones obtained when allowing different hyperparameter configurations for different sparsities.
-For SFW, non-convolutional parameters are constrained to lie in appropriate $L_2$-balls.
+For the pruning of convolutional filters, we follow the \emph{PFEC} approach \citep{Li2016}: at the end of training we sort the filters of each convolutional layer by their $L_1$-norm and remove the smallest ones until the desired level of compression is met.
+We enforce a uniform distribution of sparsity among layers.
+As opposed to \citet{Li2016}, we follow a One-Shot approach and do not retrain the pruned networks.

-SFW converges to solutions that are more robust to pruning than the penalty based SGD-approach.
-That becomes especially visible when pruning between 65\% to 75\% of the convolutional filters in each layer: SFW is able to keep most of its performance while SGD starts to collapse towards the accuracy of a random classifier.
-We further noticed that filtering out hyperparameter configurations that lead to underperforming dense networks has almost no impact for SFW-trained models, indicating that the performance before pruning is largely unaffected by the regularization induced by the LMO.
-However, for SGD the opposite holds: strong regularization leads to decently performing networks in the high sparsity regime, however these hyperparameter configurations are unable to produce a well-performing model before pruning.
-In the low sparsity regime, these runs produce inacceptable results.
-Full results can be found in the appendix.
+We empirically compare our proposed approached (denoted as \emph{SparseFW}) to several related methods.
+Every experiment includes the most natural baseline, which corresponds to regular training with momentum SGD and weight decay.
+Apart from that, we have implemented the following recent filter pruning approaches. \emph{SSL} \citep{Wen2016} leverages a group penalty on the filters.
+Similarly, \emph{GLT} \citep{Alvarez2016} employs a group-lasso on the filters followed by a proximal gradient descent (soft-thresholding) step. \emph{ABFP} \citep{Ding2018} follows an \lq auto-balanced\rq{} approach which penalizes certain filters while actively encouraging others to grow. \emph{SFP} \citep{He2018} softly prunes after each epoch, allowing filters to recover throughout the epoch.
+For SparseFW, which leverages the proposed group-$k$-support norm constraints, we treat both the radius of the feasible region as well as $k$ as hyperparameters, the latter specifying the fraction of filters to activate in each convolutional layer per iteration.
+Non-convolutional layers are treated as unconstrained and optimized using SGD with default hyperparameters.

+\cref{fig:imagenet-filter} shows the accuracy-vs.-sparsity tradeoff for ResNet-50 trained on ImageNet-1K.
+SparseFW is able to converge to solutions that are robust to a wide range of filter pruning ratios.
+Especially in the high sparsity regime SFW is able to keep most of its performance, while other approaches collapse, with the exception of ABFP which can be even more robust for high sparsities.
+Apart from that, SFW reaches excellent results for a wide range of compression ratios.
+Full results for other datasets and architectures can be found in the appendix.